dumians/oci-azure-devops-tools/README.md

 -   Beanstalk - Deploy ElasticBeanstalk applications
 -   CodeDeploy - Deploy with CodeDeploy
 -   CloudFormation - Create/Delete/Update CloudFormation stacks
--   ECR - Push an image to an ECR repository
 -   Lambda - Deploy from S3, .net core applications, or any other language that builds on VSTS
 -   S3 - Upload/Download to/from S3 buckets
 -   Secrets Manager - Create and retrieve secrets
--   SQS - Send SQS messages
--   SNS - Send SNS messages
 -   Systems manager - Get/set parameters and run commands

 ## User Guide

-The [User Guide](https://docs.OCI.Oracle.com/vsts/latest/userguide/welcome.html) contains additional instructions for getting up and running with the extension.

 ## Credentials Handling for OCI Services